BT Group plc – Annual report – 31 March 2025

 Revenue from contracts with customers in scope of IFRS 15

-Most revenue recognised by the group (excluding Openreach where most revenue is recognised under the scope of IFRS 16) is in scope of IFRS 15 and is subject to the following revenue recognition policy.
+Most revenue recognised by the group is in scope of IFRS 15, excluding Openreach where most revenue is in scope of IFRS 16.
+The revenue recognition policy for both is set out below.

 On inception of the contract we identify a “performance obligation” for each of the distinct goods or services we have promised to provide to the customer.
 The consideration specified in the contract with the customer is allocated to each performance obligation identified based on their relative standalone selling prices, and is recognised as revenue as they are satisfied.

 The fixed access and mobile subscription arrangements sold by our Consumer business are typically payable in advance, with any variable or one-off charges billed in arrears.
+Contracts are largely inflation-linked with price increases recognised when effective.
 Payment is received immediately for direct sales of equipment to customers.
 Where equipment is provided to customers under mobile and fixed access subscription arrangements, payment for the equipment is received over the course of the contract term.
-For sales by our enterprise businesses, invoices are issued in line with contractual terms.
-Payments received in advance are recognised as contract liabilities, amounts billed in arrears are recognised as contract assets.
+Payments received in advance are recognised as contract liabilities; amounts billed in arrears are recognised as contract assets.

 We are applying the practical expedient to recognise revenue “as-invoiced” for certain fixed access and mobile subscription services revenues.
 Where we have a right to invoice at an amount that directly corresponds with performance to date, we recognise revenue at that amount.
 We have also adopted the practical expedient not to calculate the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied for these contracts.

-- Transaction volumes or other inputs affecting future revenues which can vary depending on customer requirements, plans, market position and other factors such as general economic conditions.
+- Transaction volumes or other inputs affecting future revenues which can vary depending on customer requirements, plans, market conditions and other factors such as general economic conditions.

 - Our ability to achieve key contract milestones connected with the transition, development, transformation and deployment phases for customer contracts.